smallfz/libnfs-go/README.md

 ## Contributing

 Firing an issue if anything.
+Any advice is appreciated.